yusuf-aziz/yusuf-aziz/README.md

 ## Why Contribute on GitHub:

-I chose to create sample projects on GitHub to help tackle a common challenge: finding hands-on projects for learning new topics.
+I decided to create projects on GitHub to help tackle a common challenge: finding hands-on projects for learning new topics.
 These projects give you a starting point and a practical example.

 When I learn something new, I often struggle to find quickstart projects for hands-on practice.
 So, I created these quickstart projects!
 They're designed to assist in practicing and applying your learning.